 Stress is considered America’s leading health problem.
 Some level of anxiety is normal when experiencing a major life change; however, if the stress levels increase or last for longer than a few months, it may be time to seek professional help.
 Pre-move therapy for individuals with existing anxiety disorders, depression, eating disorders, or OCD is often recommended.

-The Great Lakes Psychology Group offers free 15-minute telephone stress consultation.
-Once the therapist has an understanding of your specific circumstances, they will recommend a course of action.
-There has never been a better time to schedule a consultation with the Great Lakes Psychology Group to help make your move less stressful for you, your family and children.
+We offer a free 15-minute telephone stress consultation before scheduling.
+Once the therapist you meet with has an understanding of your specific circumstances, they will recommend a course of action.
+There has never been a better time to schedule a consultation with us to help make your move less stressful for you and your family.